Braid (film)

-Braid, also known as Dying to Play and Nobody Leaves, is a 2018 American psychological horror thriller film written and directed by Mitzi Peirone and starring Madeline Brewer, Imogen Waterhouse, Sarah Hay, and Scott Cohen.
+Braid, also known as Dying to Play and Nobody Leaves, is a 2018 American psychological horror-thriller film written and directed by Mitzi Peirone in her feature directorial debut and starring Madeline Brewer, Imogen Waterhouse, Sarah Hay, and Scott Cohen.

 Plot

 Petula and Tilda are young artists in New York who make a living as drug dealers.
 After losing their stash and money while barely escaping police, they are given two days to repay their supplier.
 The two reconnect with their wealthy but mentally unstable childhood friend Daphne, who lives alone in a remote rural mansion, in the hopes of finding a safe in her house that is full of money.
-The girls rekindle an intricate fantasy game they played as children - one in which Tilda assumes the role of a young girl, Daphne her mother, and Petula a visiting doctor.
-The game has three rules - everyone must play, no outsiders allowed, and nobody leaves.
+The girls rekindle an intricate fantasy game they played as children—one in which Tilda assumes the role of a young girl, Daphne her mother, and Petula a visiting doctor.
+The game has three rules: everyone must play, no outsiders allowed, and nobody leaves.

 Daphne makes Petula do increasingly bizarre things as the game progresses, such as shattering Tilda’s kneecap with a hammer and simulating sexual intercourse with Daphne.
-Tilda suffers from a bad drug trip, interspersed with a flashback of an argument between the three girls during their childhood that led to Daphne being pushed out of the treehouse and landing on her head, resulting in her current unstable mental state which causes her to believe the game they’re playing is real.
-In the present, Daphne has bound and gagged Petula and Tilda, having fully lost herself to the delusion that she is actually their mother.
+During a bad drug trip, Tilda recalls an incident from the girls' childhood in which an argument between them led to Daphne being pushed out of their treehouse and landing on her head, resulting in her current fragile, erratic mental state which causes her to believe the game they’re playing is real.
+Later that night, Daphne binds and gags Petula and Tilda, having fully lost herself to the delusion that she is actually their mother.

 Daphne is visited by Detective Siegel, who knew all three girls when they were children, after he receives reports of screams coming from her home.
 Though Daphne's odd behavior makes him suspicious, he leaves after she reminds him that he doesn't have a search warrant.
 Daphne later gives Petula clues to the location and code of the safe, and promises to free the girls if she can find it.
 Petula succeeds and the girls escape, but are pursued by Daphne, who runs Petula over with her car before taking them back to her mansion.